Book Now

 Explore beautiful villages and see the lifestyle of Sherpas

 The overnight stay in different villages makes the trek immersive.
-You stay overnight in lodges.
-This accommodation tells a lot about the lifestyle of the mountain people.
-Likewise, you can chat with the locals as most of them understand English and can speak too.
+You stay overnight in lodges, which tells a lot about the lifestyle of the mountain people.
+Likewise, you can chat with the locals, as most of them understand English and can speak, too.
+Communities like Sherpa, Rai, and Limbu reside in the villages.
+They all have distinct festivals and practices.
+Likewise, the villages have many things to do and see, from museums to cafes and souvenir shops.

 Visit Tengboche monastery

-Thirling flight in and out of Lukla airport
+Thrilling flight in and out of Lukla airport

 Itinerary